 Save | Save search for reuse. |

-Hunting Example – Lumma Stealer
+Hunting example – Lumma Stealer

 Use WHOIS pivots to trace threat actor patterns.
 Investigate a suspicious domain like: